 Who To Call Next: The Police (Again)

-Before you file an insurance claim with your provider, you will need to gather evidence that proves the car accident happened the way it did and that it really caused the injuries, damages, and expenses that you want covered.
+Before you file an insurance claim with your provider, you will need to gather evidence that proves the car accident happened the way it did and that it really caused the injuries, damages, and expenses that you want to be covered.

-The police report from the accident scene can be a crucial piece of evidence; call your local law enforcement agency or whichever agency responded to the accident scene and request a copy of the police report.
-Don’t be shy about requesting a copy for your records; in Georgia, you are within your rights to do so.
+The police report from the accident scene can be a crucial piece of evidence.
+Call your local law enforcement agency or whichever agency responded to the accident scene and request a copy of the police report.

-Once you receive a copy of the police report, make sure that the report is accurate.
 Sometimes, law enforcement does not investigate the accident thoroughly, and there’s a possibility they did not include certain evidence.
 If the police report is not accurate or missing information, then you might need to speak to a personal injury attorney.

 When to Call a Personal Injury Firm